itzbnny/StretchyVal/README.md

 *If you want to change resolutions delete the shortcut and redo the setup launcher*

+*If you want to stop playing stretched turn your Monitors back on in Device Manager, Unistall Valorant, Delete the VALORANT FOLDER in %localappdata%, and reinstall Valorant*

 ## AMD GPUS
 DO BOTH STEPS BEFORE STRETCHYVAL SETUP